fhbash/punch/README.md

 ### Additional Installer Variables

+Those variables works as an alias to other variables.
+That means you can use either to customize punch.

 * `RP_INSTALL_DIR` - Defines the punch.sh install path _(`default:
   $HOME/bin`)_
 * `RP_INSTALL_SVC` - Defined the SystemD timer and service install path,